We’re here to help.

 Can I make full or partial payments during my forbearance plan?

 Yes, if you can continue to make payments during your forbearance plan, we recommend doing so as it will reduce the amount you will be required to repay later.
-This includes partial payments.
+This includes partial payments and/or escrow payments (if applicable).
 We will contact you before the end of your forbearance plan, and work with you to determine the best program for you to repay those missed payments.

 Will I qualify for a refinance of my loan if I enter into a forbearance plan?

 A deferment allows customers to resume making their normal mortgage payments at the end of the deferral term without any additional amounts owed at that time.
-However, if your taxes and insurance are escrowed and paid by Carrington, that portion of any missed payments will be spread over 24 months.
+However, if your taxes and insurance are escrowed and paid by Carrington, that portion of any missed payments will be spread over 24 months (or longer in some cases).

 If I’ve received communications about being approved for a forbearance and/or deferment plan, will I need to stop any automatic payments?